 The cycling world has become infatuated with aerodynamics.
 One particular brand even goes as far as to state that aero is everything.
-While that might not technically be 100 per cent accurate, an aerodynamic helmet certainly has its benefits, a notion reiterated by the fact that the majority of the WorldTour peloton utilise aero helmets for all but the hilliest of days.
+While that might not technically be 100 per cent accurate, the best aero helmets certainly provide benefits, a notion reiterated by the fact that the majority of the WorldTour peloton utilise aero helmets for all but the hilliest of days.

 The benefits provided by aero helmets have long been explored by time triallists, a discipline where innovation is rife and every possible time-saving measure crucial.
-However, over the past decade, the marginal-gains mentality has seen it filter onto the road, in turn leading to the creation of the aero road helmet.
+However, over the past decade, the marginal-gains mentality has seen it filter onto the road, in turn leading to the creation of the aero road cycling helmet.

 The aero road helmet is easily distinguishable by its profile, often featuring a smooth frontal area with a decreased quantity of air vents.
 Occasionally the rear will extend to guide the passing air beyond the rear of the head with minimal turbulence.

 With the reasonably large frontal area of a cycling helmet, it makes sense that the easier it can slice through the air, the higher the speed and less power output required.
 This is where a breakaway specialist might see the attraction and, of course, a time trialist, for whom that extra half a kilometre per hour could mean the difference between winning and losing.